 PATHS requests are currently paused and will resume on August 22, 2022.

 What Does PATHS Offer?

-PATHS assists students who are at imminent risk for losing their housing explore solutions to keep them in their current housing, or identify new housing solutions.
+PATHS assist students facing housing loss explore solutions to keep them in their current housing, or identify new housing solutions.

-Housing navigation services are reserved for students experiencing homelessness, or who are at imminent risk for homelessness.
+Please note, housing crisis navigation services are reserved for students experiencing homelessness, or who are at imminent risk for homelessness.

 Gator Crisis Housing provides short-term housing solutions for students who are experiencing an unexpected housing crisis, while they work to stabilize their housing.

 Rapid rehousing helps unhoused students secure housing, regardless of their initial ability to pay rent.
 Students enrolled in the rapid rehousing program receive intensive housing case management and financial assistance to pay rent for 6-12 months.